 a.
 The Scholarship will be awarded on the basis of:

 III. a personal statement demonstrating their financial hardship and how the scholarship will support their studies.

 b.
 The Scholarship will be awarded by the Scholarships and Prizes Committee of the Sydney College of Art, or their nominated delegates.

 b.
-The Scholarship annual value will be paid in one instalment after the census date of semester 2 in the year of award.
+The Scholarship value will be paid as a one-off payment after the applicable census date.

 a.
 The Scholarship will be terminated if the recipient:

 I. withdraws from an eligible course or fails to enrol,

 II. does not maintain satisfactory academic performance,

 III. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application, or

 IV. does not resume study at the end of a period of approved leave.